CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Create a Notification for When a Service Goes Down

 This example creates a notification integration with a Slack channel called *slk-netq-events*.
 It then creates a rule *svcStatus* and a filter called *svcDown* for any services state messages indicating a service is no longer operational.
-The result is that any service down messages are filtered to the *slk-netq-events* channel.
+The result is that any service down messages get filtered to the *slk-netq-events* channel.

     cumulus@switch:~$ netq add notification channel slack slk-netq-events webhook https://hooks.slack.com/services/text/moretext/evenmoretext
     Successfully added/updated channel slk-netq-events